-- Group: The advocate is a member of a specific group
+- Group: The member is in a specific group.

 - Advocate Info: Criteria based on information about the advocate (e.g. Industry, Region, Title, etc.)

-- Behaviour: How the advocate behaves in your hub (e.g. Engaged, Not Engaged, completed specific challenges, etc)
+- Behaviour: How the member behaves in your hub (e.g. Engaged, Not Engaged, completed specific challenges, etc)

 - Responses: Includes/Excludes advocates based on their response to a question.
-You can choose to segment an exact response or a response which contains a certain word.
+You can choose to segment an exact response or a response that contains a certain word.

 Once you've set those (if you need to), go ahead and publish!